naulta/SpringEmployeeRESTExample/README.md

 docker run -it anault/employee-demo
 ```

-This uses port 5000 for the web server.
-So all postman, curl, etc. calls would need to use 5000 instead of 8080.
+This uses port 8080 for the web server.
+So all postman, curl, etc. calls would need to use this port.